slisovski/Simeon_Website/content/home/CV.md

 +++

-**Simeon Lisovski** is a postdoctoral researcher at the department for bird migration at the Swiss Ornithological Insitute.
-His research focuses on how birds and their migratory journeys are affected by climat change, habitat destruction and pathogens.
-He uses empirical as well as theoretical approaches to understand changes that happened in the recent past and to predict future szenarios.
+> Geo.X Young Academy Research Fellow and Postdoc at AIW, since 2020

-> Postdoc at Swiss Ornithological Institute, since 2018
+> Postdoc at Swiss Ornithological Institute, 2017 - 2019
-> Postdoc at University of California, Davis, 2017 - 2018
+> Postdoc at University of California Davis, 2016 - 20178
-> Postdoc at Deakin University, 2016 - 2017
+> Postdoc at Deakin University, 2015 - 2016